soobinrho/BeeMovr/DEVLOG.md

 14. It is best to avoid the abbreviated keywords and use the full length ones where available (prefer `ABSOLUTE` to `ABS`).
 15. Include space before and after "before and after equals (`=`) after commas (`,`)."
+16. "Specify the primary key first right after the `CREATE TABLE` statement.
+Constraints should be defined directly beneath the column they correspond to."

 <br>